 Below are a few simple ways to ensure that your back is properly supported while you sleep and that spinal canal stenosis is not exacerbated.
-However, do not try any of these ideas without first checking with your doctor:
+However, do not try any of these ideas without first checking with your physician:

 - Find a medium-firm mattress.
 Traditionally, people with back pain have chosen extremely firm mattresses, though new studies have shown that mattresses with too hard a density can actually make back pain worse.
-When gauging firmness, take into account the number of coils in the mattress, how far apart they are, and the amount of padding that is on top of the mattress.
+When gauging firmness, take into account the number of coils in the mattress, how far apart they are and the amount of padding that is on top of the mattress.

 - If you sleep on your side, slide a pillow between your knees.
 If you sleep on your stomach, remove the pillow under your head and slide it under your abdomen.
 This way, the section of your spine that would normally “collapse” into the mattress is supported from beneath.